u-boot/u-boot/tools/buildman/buildman.rst

    FRED                  Missing expected line: CONFIG_FRED=y

-One major caveat with this feature with branches (-b) is that buildman does not name the output directories differently when you change the configuration, so re-launching Buildman with an updated configuration will not trigger a rebuild.
+One major caveat with this feature with branches (-b) is that Buildman does not name the output directories differently when you change the configuration, so re-launching Buildman with an updated configuration will not trigger a rebuild.
 You can use -f to work around that.